remscodes/ngx-testing-tools/website/docs/api/test-beds/directive.md

 Create the "should create" for the described directive.

-To be used when there are no apparent or consistent tests to be performed.
+To be used when there are no apparent or relevant tests to be performed.

 ```ts
 describe('AppDirective', () => {